Inflation and Its Impact on Business Valuation

 - Inflation acts as a hidden tax that reduces purchasing power, forcing businesses to either increase prices or opt for shrinkflation, which can challenge profitability and customer trust.

-- Rising costs during inflation create significant cash flow management issues and pressure profit margins, requiring businesses to reassess pricing strategies to maintain revenue.
+- Inflation raises costs, squeezing cash flow and profit margins, forcing businesses to adjust pricing strategies to sustain revenue.

 - Businesses can mitigate inflation’s impact through cost-cutting measures, transparent pricing communications, and enhancing operational efficiencies, but sector-specific effects on revenue fluctuations must be considered.